kunalsheth/units-of-measure/README.md

 Please look at this [sample code](https://github.com/kunalsheth/units-of-measure/blob/master/demo/src/main/kotlin/info/kunalsheth/units/sample/Sample.kt) for DSL usage.
 Configuration documentation can be found on the [wiki](http://kunalsheth.info/units-of-measure/wiki).

+Also take a look at this [sample project](https://github.com/kunalsheth/uom-example-project) for more advanced usage and configuration.

 ### Gradle Installation
 In `./build.gradle`:
 ```groovy